-All nominations will be reviewed by the curatorial jury panel, chaired by the National Gallery of Canada’s Director and CEO, Sasha Suda.
-The panel is composed of one distinguished representative from each of Canada’s five regions: the Atlantic Provinces, Quebec, Ontario, the Prairies and the North, and the West Coast and Yukon, and also includes one international juror.
+All nominations have been reviewed by the curatorial jury panel, chaired by the National Gallery of Canada’s Director and CEO, Sasha Suda.
+The panel is composed of one distinguished representative from each of Canada’s five regions: the Atlantic Provinces, Quebec, Ontario, the Prairies and the North, and the West Coast and Yukon, and also includes two international jurors.
 They review all nominations and establish the long and short lists as well as the winner of the award.

 National Gallery of Canada

 Sasha Suda was appointed Director and CEO of the National Gallery of Canada in February 2019.
 Sasha believes that the Gallery’s role is to serve all Canadians equally from coast to coast to coast.

 Sasha has led the revitalization of the Gallery’s purpose, vision, and mission and its first-ever strategic planning process.
 As a result of this work, the Gallery has undertaken digital rebranding exercise, transformed its exhibition planning process, and reimagined its external stakeholder engagement strategy.
 A new, and clear, focus on justice, equity, diversity, inclusion, and accessibility with a firm commitment to reconciliation with Indigenous peoples embraces the future and positions the National Gallery of Canada for its next chapter.

 Sasha completed her AB at Princeton University, her MA in art history at Williams College and her PhD at the Institute of Fine Arts, NYU.
 She lives on unceded Algonquin territory commonly known as the Sandy Hill neighborhood of Ottawa.

 Galerie d'art Louise and Reuben-Cohen, University of Moncton